Embedded database: Empress Embedded Database

 Empress Software, Inc., developer of the Empress Embedded Database, is a privately held company founded in 1979.
 Empress Embedded Database is a full-function, relational database that has been embedded into applications by organizations small to large, with deployment environments including medical systems, network routers, nuclear power plant monitors, satellite management systems, and other embedded system applications that require reliability and power.
 Empress is an ACID compliant, SQL database engine with C, C++, Java, JDBC, ODBC, SQL, ADO.NET and kernel level APIs.
 Applications developed using these APIs may be run in standalone and/or server modes.
 Empress Embedded Database runs on Linux, Unix, Microsoft Windows and real-time operating systems.

 Extensible Storage Engine

-ESE is an Indexed Sequential Access Method (ISAM) data storage technology from Microsoft.
-ESE is notably a core of Microsoft Exchange Server and Active Directory.
+ESE is an ISAM data storage technology from Microsoft, a core of Microsoft Exchange Server and Active Directory.
 Its purpose is to allow applications to store and retrieve data via indexed and sequential access.
 Windows Mail and Desktop Search in the Windows Vista operating system also make use of ESE to store indexes and property information respectively.